per-gron/shuriken/src/rs/README.md

 ### Eraser types

-Although the concept-based (as opposed to pure virtual class-based) design of rs can offer great performance, it can sometimes force code to expose more type information to its callers than desired.
+Although the concept-based (as opposed to pure virtual class-based) design of rs can offer great performance and flexibility, it can sometimes force code to expose more type information to its callers than desired.
 As an example, let's look at a function `EvenSquares(int n)` that that computes the sum of squares of even numbers between 1 and `n`:

 ```cpp
 auto EvenSquares(int n) {